murisi/L2/README.md

 # L2
-L2 is an attempt to find the smallest most distilled programming language equivalent to C. The goal is to turn as much of C's [control structures](#switch-expression), statements, [literals](#strings), [data structure constructs](#fields), and functions requiring compiler assistance (setjmp, longjmp, [alloca](#examples), [assume](#assume), ...) into things definable inside L2 (with perhaps a little assembly).
+L2 is an attempt to find the smallest most distilled programming language equivalent to C. The goal is to turn as much of C's [control structures](#switch-expression), statements, [literals](#strings), [data structure constructs](#fields), and functions requiring compiler assistance (setjmp, longjmp, [assume](#assume), ...) into things definable inside L2 (with perhaps a little assembly).
 The language does not surject to all of C, its most glaring omission being that of a type-system.
 However, I hope the [examples below](#examplesreductions) will convince you that the result is still [pretty interesting](#closures).
 And if that is not enough, I recommend that you take a look at [the implementation of a self-hosting compiler for L2 that accompanies this project](src/compile.l2) and compare it to [the compiler for bootstrapping it written in C](bootstrap/compile.c).

 The approach taken to achieve this has been to make C's features more composable, more multipurpose, and, at least on one occasion, add a new feature so that a whole group of distinct features could be dropped.
 In particular, the most striking changes are that C's:
 1. irregular syntax is replaced by [S-expressions](#internal-representation); because simple syntax composes well with a non-trivial preprocessor (and [no, I have not merely transplanted Common Lisp's macros into C](#expression))